top of page

 Tei Shin, classified as one of the nine classical needles, is a non-insertive acupuncture tool with its origins rooted in ancient texts like the Yellow Emperor's Inner Classic.
 While these texts provide a brief overview of its shape and intended use, comprehensive instructions on its application for treatment are lacking in Chinese acupuncture teachings.
 In Japan, the utilization of Tei Shin for treatment has been refined through trial and error, though detailed guidance remains scarce.
 This module aims to elucidate the various types of Tei Shin and their distinct modes of application and stimulation.
 Participants will explore the unique techniques and treatment methodologies associated with the "Hibiki" Tei Shin, developed by Dr. Maeda.

-Da Shin, an exclusive acupuncture technique developed in Japan by the Zen monk Mubun and popularized by Isai Misono, involves the skillful insertion of needles using a wooden mallet.
-In contemporary practice, Da Shin treatment employs vibratory stimulation to target acupuncture points and other body areas without needle insertion, utilizing Tei Shin.
+Da Shin, an exclusive acupuncture technique developed in Japan by the Zen monk Mubun and popularized by Isai Misono, involves the skillful holding of needles using a wooden mallet.
+In contemporary practice, Da Shin treatment employs vibratory stimulation to target acupuncture points and specific body areas without needle insertion, utilizing En Shin.

 Module 9: Japanese Style Moxibustion

-"Tonetsu Kyu", Heat penetrating moxibustion is a moxibustion therapy unique to Japan.
+"Tonetsu Kyu - Heat penetrating moxibustion" is a moxibustion therapy unique to Japan.
 This is also called "Point Moxibustion", and is a direct moxibustion applied to the skin.
-With finest grade Japanese moxa, twist a rice grain-sized or half-rice grain-sized moxa cone with the fingers and place it on an acupuncture point to ignite it.
+With finest grade Japanese moxa, roll a rice grain-sized or half-rice grain-sized moxa cone with the fingers and place it on an acupuncture point and ignite it.
 Similar to acupuncture, it differs from simple heat therapy in that it performs tonification-sedation and is used for treatment.

-In this lecture, we will focus on heat penetrating moxibustion and thoroughly learn its techniques.
-In the Asia, our treatment method is called acupuncture and moxibustion and they are always paired and are considered inseparable.
+In this module, we will focus on heat penetrating moxibustion and thoroughly learn its techniques.
+In Asia, acupuncture and moxibustion is called Shin-kyu, Hari-Kyu in Japanese or Zhen-jiu in Chinese and they are always paired and are considered inseparable.
 There is saying in the classical texbook, ``It is not the behavior of a good doctor to do acupuncture and not do moxibustion, or to do moxibustion and not do acupuncture.''

 Module 9 will continue with needling training following the lecture.